 As we near the end of the calendar year, many businesses and commercial property owners are reviewing and finalizing budgets for the next year.
 While routine landscape maintenance is a normal budget item, it may also be time to consider adding landscape improvements into next year's budget for proactive reasons.

-Houston properties, whether residential or commercial, benefit from the addition of healthy trees.
+Commercial properties in Houston, regardless of their location, can benefit from the addition of healthy trees.
 When planted properly and regularly maintained, trees can offer decades of bountiful shade, majestic beauty, and stable property values.
-However, it's crucial to pick the right type of tree for your particular commercial, industrial or residential lot.
-Otherwise, it could lead to higher maintenance costs and unhappy property owners.
+However, it's crucial to pick the right type of tree for your particular commercial, industrial or multi-use lot.

 For commercial property owners and management companies, the ideal tenant is a stable, long-term tenant with a popular business to bring in customers on a regular basis.
 However, in Houston's growing economy many commercial real estate owners and management companies must aggressively compete to win over these sought-after tenants, since price is not the sole factor for many potential tenants.
 In today's blog post, we'll look at four ways that beautiful commercial landscaping can attract long-term tenants.

 Over the years, consumers have sought out more streamlined options when it comes to shopping or choosing a service provider.
 Choosing a company or service provider that offers multiple services can often save consumers both time and money.
 This also applies to companies in need of commercial tree and landscape services.
 In today's blog post, we'll discuss the importance of having an integrated landscape and tree care service plan, and how it can save business owners valuable time, money, and resources.